-Kyle Lohse finally broke out of his three-start slump today as he shut down the Royals over eight innings.
-He had given up 17 runs over his last three starts after allowing just seven over his first five with a record of 3-0.
-For the season, Lohse will be much more good than bad.
-He can win 14 games.
-He won't wow you with his strikeouts (38 in 54 innings in '09), but he's not the worst.
-He is a reasonable guy to have as your fifth starter.
-I don't expect another horrendous streak like the one he just broke out of.
+Kyle Lohse finally broke out of his three start slump today, as he shut down the Royals over eight innings.
+He had given up seventeen runs over his last three starts, after allowing just seven over his first five starts with a record of 3-0.
+For the season, I think Lohse will be much more good than bad, and I think he can win 14 games.
+He won’t wow you with his strikeouts (38 in 54 innings in ‘09), but he’s not the worst there.
+He is a reasonable guy to have as your fifth starter on your team, and I don’t expect another horrendous streak like the one he just broke out of.

 Speaking of streaky, Nelson Cruz is hot again.
-After starting the season with six bombs in the first 15 days, Cruz connected on only one from April 22-May 20.
-With his two dingers today, that is now four in the last four days along with eight RBI.
-Needless to say, he is the kind of player who gets crazy hot—and frustratingly cold.
+After starting the season with six bombs in the first 15 days of the year, Cruz only connected on one from April 22-May 20.
+With his two dingers today, that is now four in the last four days, along with eight RBI.
+Needless to say that he is the kind of player who gets crazy hot, and frustratingly cold.
 But once the weather gets hot in Texas, the homers should come more often.
-He is up to 11 now and should challenge 35 for the year.
+He is up to 11 now, and should challenge 35 for the year.

-Brad Lidge is tearing out the hearts of his fantasy owners and spitting on them.
-After not blowing a save all last year with a sensational 1.95 ERA, he has now blown three and his ERA has ballooned to 9.16.
-He gave up three runs to the Yankees in the ninth inning on Saturday.
-He has allowed one run or more in seven of his last 10 appearances.
-That has got to be killing some fantasy teams.
-I don't even know what to tell you to do with him.
-I don't think you can drop him, and I can't imagine his trade value is anywhere near getting something acceptable back.
+Brad Lidge is tearing the hearts of his fantasy owners out and spitting on them.
+After not blowing a save all last year with a sensational 1.95 ERA in 2008, he has now blown three and his ERA has ballooned to 9.16 after giving up three to the Yankees in the ninth inning on Saturday.
+He has allowed one run or more in seven of his last ten appearances, and has got to be killing some fantasy teams.
+I don’t even know what to tell you to do with him.
+I don’t think you can drop him, and I can’t imagine his trade value is anywhere near getting something acceptable back.
 Try to shop him around and hope you have someone in your league who remembers last season.
 If not, I think you just have to suffer with him.

-Dan Uggla's season is on the mend.
-Five days ago he was batting in the .190s with four home runs.
-Since then he has connected on four homers and has driven in nine runs.
-His average is still bad at .208, but you can't turn .191 into .275 overnight.
-Uggla will still give you the most power at second base, and his bad start only means that this hot streak had to be coming.
+Dan Uggla’s seasons is on the mend.
+Five days ago, he was batting in the .190s with four home runs.
+Since then he has connected on four more homers, and has driven in nine more runs, while his average is still bad at .208.
+But you can’t turn .191 into .275 over night.
+Uggla will still give you the most power at the second base position, and his bad start only means that this hot streak had to be coming.
 Expect him to top 30 homers for the third consecutive season.

 Ross Detwiler had another pretty decent start for the Nationals.
 He pitched six innings, allowed just one run, and struck out four.
 He did walk four, which is a concern, but he is throwing pretty well.
 He had a decent amount of hype when he came to Washington, but that has since faded.
 I don’t think I would be picking him up just yet unless you are in an NL-only league.
 But he is worth keeping your eye on to see if he can continue this nice start to his career.

 Clayton Richard picked up his first win this season for the White Sox in his second start of the year, and he is making a case to stay in the rotation.
 Richard threw six scoreless innings and struck out eight a few days after he was nearly dealt for Jake Peavy.
-He has been great since being added to the rotation, but I don't know how excited you should get.
-He had a nice minor-league career but isn't a top prospect or a guy who will get you a ton of strikeouts.
-Like Happ, he could help you in the right situation, but don't get rid of someone who is pitching well or is capable of pitching well.
+He has been great since being added to the rotation, but I don’t know how excited you should get.
+He had a nice minor league career, but isn’t a top prospect or a guy who will get you a ton of strikeouts.
+Like Happ, he could help you in the right situation, but don’t go getting rid of someone that is pitching well, or is capable of pitching well.

-Mike Pelfrey continues to pitch ugly but effectively, and although he didn't get the win, he pitched well enough to earn it against the Red Sox on Saturday.
-Pelfrey allowed two runs over seven innings and struck out six.
-Considering he had just 11 strikeouts all season heading into today, I wouldn't expect to see those K numbers again.
-I own Pelfrey in two leagues but rarely start him.
+Mike Pelfrey continues to pitch ugly, but effective and although he didn’t get the win, pitched good enough to earn it against the Red Sox on Saturday.
+Pelfrey allowed two runs over seven innings, and struck out six.
+Considering he had just 11 all season heading into today, I wouldn’t expect to see those K numbers again.
+I own Pelfrey in two leagues, but rarely start him.
 He is very inconsistent, but at the end of the day he always comes out looking OK.
-At the end of your rotation, Pelfrey carries some value, just don't put too much stock in him.
+At the end of your rotation, Pelfrey carries some value, just don’t put too much stock in him.

 Homer Bailey is the worst!
-Called up again, Bailey continues to fall on his face in the majors as he got shelled again.
-Bailey allowed six runs over just 4.1 innings and walked six guys.
-He will probably get one more start before Edinson Volquez returns from his back spasms.
-I URGE YOU to write this guy off as a bust.
-Every big-time prospect can't hit it big, and Bailey certainly falls into that category.
+Called up again, Bailey continues to fall on his face in the majors, as he got shelled again.
+Bailey allowed six runs over just 4.1 innings, and walked six guys.
+He will probably get one more start until Edinson Volquez returns from his back spasms, but I URGE YOU to write this guy off as a bust.
+Every big time prospect can’t hit it big, and Bailey certainly falls into that category.

-For those of you who are regular readers, I am offering a new service, a mailing list.
+For those of you who are regular readers, I would like to offer a new service.
+I am starting a mailing list.
 Sometimes I see news during the day, but I wait until this nightly article to pass it along to you guys.
 Prospects coming up, injury news, closer movement, etc. Just send me an email to email@example.com with “Mailing List” in the subject line and I will add you to the list.
 Then, whenever I find news that I feel is breaking and important, I will send it to you as soon as I find out about it.
 Hopefully this is something that you all will find valuable to make a possible move before your competition.

 Also, you can now follow me on Twitter for more updates.
 Go to www.twitter.com/fightingchance.

 Attention League Commissioners!
-If you are looking to spice up your league, visit Fantasy Sports Trophies.
-Tom Harkins has put together a great site with all kinds of trophies to give the winner of your league something besides just bragging rights.
+If you are looking to spice up your league some, go and visit Fantasy Sports Trophies.
+Tom Harkins has put together a great site with all kinds of different trophies to give the winner of your league something besides just bragging rights.
 There are trophies for fantasy baseball, football (check out the Beer League Fantasy Football Trophy), basketball, hockey, and auto racing.
 I invite you to take a look at the site and try them out.

 As always, your comments and questions are welcome at firstname.lastname@example.org.
 I guarantee a response within 18 hours.
-Also, don’t miss the “Fantasy Baseball Tonight” podcast four nights a week, Monday-Thursday.
-The Big Show on Wednesday is co-hosted by Todd Farino of fantasybaseballsearch.com, RC Rizza of junkyardjake.com, and me, Ryan Hallam, at fightingchancefantasy.com.
+Also, don’t miss the “Fantasy Baseball Tonight” podcast four nights a week from Monday-Thursday.
+The Big Show on Wednesday is co-hosted by Todd Farino of fantasybaseballsearch.com, RC Rizza of junkyardjake.com and myself, Ryan Hallam at fightingchancefantasy.com.
 To hear the show go to www.blogtalkradio.com/the_true_guru.
 You can also hear me weekly on the Tuesday Night show.
-Join me with Jeff Mans every Tuesday night at 10 p.m.
-Eastern for all the news, free agent pickups, minor leaguers, and injuries.
-A can’t-miss if you plan on winning your league.
+Join me with Jeff Mans every Tuesday night at 10pm EST for all the news, free agent pickups, minor leaguers, and injuries.
+A can’t miss if you plan on winning your league.